ashvalejohn/poke-log/README.md

 - Progressive Web App (Service Workers)
 - JSON Web Tokens (Auth)
 - Responsive Web Design
+- *Socket.io*: to alert shared users after an infusion or bleed

 ## Code Snippets
 Include links to the neatest parts of the code, or embed snippets